dheera/robot-botparty/README.md

 https://yourserver/robot/#room on the robot with Chrome.
 You need to set a robot id and a passcode.
 Then every time you load the page on the robot you need to press the bluetooth button and select the "tethys-###" device.
 Unfortunately this is a limitation of the web bluetooth API and it cannot auto-connect without a user gesture.

 https://yourserver/join/#room is for participants.
 Chrome on Linux/MacOS/Windows should all work.
 Issues have been reported on Safari and iOS and I need to get a hold of some Apple hardware to debug these.

+WebRTC data channels [don't seem to renegotiate](https://stackoverflow.com/questions/61179293/renegotiating-sdp-withaudiovideodata-webrtc) so I use socket.io for driving and WebRTC for audio/video.
+Clunky but WebRTC documentation is lacking and all the examples suck at illustrating proper SDP renegotiation.